serghidalg/serghidalg/README.md

 </p>

 ## Interactive Resume
-If you have not checked already my (interactive resume tool)[https://cv.serghidalg.xyz], please do so!!
+If you have not checked already my [interactive resume tool](https://cv.serghidalg.xyz), please do so!!